Maki Mirage: Background

-The Soviet Union had a vast human intelligence program and a succession of secret police agencies.
-Operation Maki-Mirage existed in a background of false flag or "deception operations" primarily aimed at convincing "counter-revolutionary" forces to come to the country and be entrapped in a false anti-Soviet group.
-Examples such operations included Operation Trust, Operation Syndicate-2, and the Tagantsev conspiracy.
+The Soviet Union operated a vast human-intelligence/espionage program and a succession of secret-police agencies.
+Operation Maki-Mirage existed in a background of false flag or "deception operations" primarily aimed at convincing anti-Soviet, "revolutionary" groups and conspirators outside of the USSR to return and link up with other, established, anti-Soviet, underground revolutionaries.
+Once they returned, however, they were immediately arrested, as the aforementioned anti-Bolshevik, fifth columnists were completely fictional.
+Similar operations included Operation Trust, Operation Syndicate-2, and the Tagantsev conspiracy.
+The Soviet intelligence operations Shogun and Dreamers also operated in the Russian Far East during the same period as Maki-Mirage.
+Chang has named them all simply "Maki-Mirage."
 Maki-Mirage, however, was not a false flag operation.
 It was for the most part an aggressive forward operation in intelligence (undertaking assassination, recruitment, reconnaissance, destruction of socio-political personages, targets and other measures) to disrupt and instill fear that the existing regimes in China and the Japanese empire could not rule and protect their citizens.